-On May 28, 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers," which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promise goods or services to customers.
-The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
-The new standard is effective for us on January 1, 2018 and early adoption is not permitted.
+In May 2014, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2014-09, "Revenue from Contracts with Customers," which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+ASU No. 2014-09 will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor have we determined the effect of the standard on our consolidated financial statements.
+In July 2015, the FASB voted to defer the effective date to January 1, 2018 with early adoption beginning January 1, 2017.
+We have begun to evaluate each of our revenue streams under the new model.
+Based on preliminary assessments, we do not expect the adoption of ASU No. 2014-09 to have a material effect on our consolidated financial position or our consolidated results of operations.